-The values in the disclosure template are expressed in local currency, i.e. in Euros for the Irish data, regardless of whether the HCP or HCO was paid in that currency.

-Where values had to be converted into GBP from another currency, the exchange rate used was the Norgine Annual Budgetary Conversion Rate at the time of the transaction, or for 2024, 1 Euro = 0.8756 GBP, and 1 GBP = 1.1420 Euros.
-For more rates including cross rates related to 2024, please contact contact@norgine.com mailto:communications@norgine.com or UK-TOV@norgine.com.
+The values in the disclosure template are expressed in local currency; Euros for the Dutch data.
+Where values had to be converted into Euro from another currency, the exchange rate used was the Norgine Annual Budgetary Conversion Rate at the time of the transaction.